 Liability is most commonly determined through the concept of negligence – meaning that the person that caused your injuries owed a legal duty act a certain way, they breached that duty, and the injury was a result of that breach.
 However, personal injury also includes injuries involving strict liability and intentional acts.

-Any time you suffer a serious injury you should consider speaking with an attorney.
-Whether that be in a car accident, workplace accident, due to a faulty product, or a slip and fall, an attorney can help you find out who is liable for your injuries and help you recover compensation.
-At Knapp & Roberts, we understand that personal injury cases are as unique as our clients – each case presents its own specific set of circumstances that dictate how the case will proceed.
+Any time you suffer a serious personal injuries you should consider speaking with an attorney.
+Whether that be in a car accident, workplace accident, due to a faulty product, or a slip and fall, injury attorneys can help you find out who is liable for your injuries and help you recover monetary compensation.
+At Knapp & Roberts, we understand that a Phoenix personal injury lawsuit are as unique as our clients – all injury and accident cases present their own specific set of circumstances that dictate how the case will proceed.

-Filing a personal injury case requires a specialized skill set best met by a personal injury lawyer.
-An experienced injury lawyer knows the ins and outs of the legal system and can adapt to the constant hurdles a personal injury case brings.
+Injury victims who have been negligently hurt can file a claim.
+However, filing a personal injury case requires a specialized skill set best met by a personal injury lawyer.
+An experienced injury attorney knows the ins and outs of the legal system and can adapt to the constant hurdles a personal injury lawsuit brings.
 The right attorney can greatly increase the chance of success in your case and the size of your recovery.

 At Knapp & Roberts, our Phoenix personal injury lawyers work on a contingency basis, meaning that we charge no up-front or retainer fee and no hourly fee during the course of the trial.
 We only get paid if we are successful in handling your case.
-If your injury lawyer wins your case or achieves a favorable settlement, our firm retains a percentage of the settlement as payment for the services rendered.
+If your Phoenix injury lawyer wins your case or achieves a favorable settlement, our Arizona personal injury law firm retains a percentage of the settlement as payment for the services rendered.

 All personal injury cases are different, and it is impossible to determine how long your case will take without a consultation.
 Some cases take as few as six months, while others can take two to three years.
 Generally speaking, if your case settles before a trial takes place, you will receive compensation fairly quickly.
 If your case involves many disputes regarding fault, settlement amounts, and other details, the process will take longer.